radman5/CO/README.md

  - Ability to save card details in a way that they can be reused without having to re-enter them after every purchase
  - Add logging and metrics that publish to a service like New Relic of Datadog to monitor the service once deployed
  - Caching is always a powerful tool that could be added in places, probably in the API Gateway component but I think most traffic on this service would be writes so caching would not be as useful in other read heavier components.
+ - Move PaymentDb definition to another repo.
+   - Will need to publish the paymentDb as a docker container to a shared image repository like artifactory to be consumed by paymentDb integration tests.
+ - Add batect to manage a local dev environment with depencies like PaymentDb
+ - Add

 ## Architecture
 ###  Cloud infrastructure considerations